Arvind Swamy: 2013–present: Back to films

 After his successful treatment, Mani Ratnam called him once more to play a role in one of his films, Kadal (2013) for which Swamy dropped 15 kilograms.
 In 2013, he provided the voice-over for Santhosh Sivan's film Ceylon.

 In 2015, he played the iconic negative role of Sidharth Abhimanyu in Thani Oruvan, for which he was highly praised and received positive reviews and many awards.

 In 2016, he reprised the same role in Telugu in the film Dhruva with Ram Charan, a remake of Thani Oruvan, for which he got appreciation from the Telugu audience.
 Later that year, he appeared in a Hindi film, Dear Dad.
 The game show Neengalum Vellalam Oru Kodi recruited Swamy for its third season, which started airing on 30 May 2016.

 In 2017, he played the title role of Bogan, co-starring Jayam Ravi, for which he again got an outstanding response from critics and audience.

 In 2018, he acted in Bhaskar Oru Rascal, playing the character Mammootty did in the original.
 The film was followed by Chekka Chivantha Vaanam (2018).
 The film was released to positive reviews which also got him the Filmfare Award.

 In 2021, he acted in A. L. Vijay's directorial biographical-political drama Thalaivii opposite Kangana Ranaut.
 He portrayed the character of actor-politician M. G. Ramachandran in the film.
 He returned to Malayalam cinema after 25 years with Ottu (2022).
 Arvind Swamy stays true to the character and delivers a natural performance.
-In 2023, he was seen in the bilingual film Custody with Naga Chaitanya and Krithi Shetty in lead roles.
-In 2024, the Tamil drama film, Meiyazhagan, where he co -starring with Karthi has opened to positive reviews and strong box office performance.
+In 2023, he was seen in the bilingual film Custody.
+In 2024, the Tamil drama film, Meiyazhagan, where he co -starring with Karthi has opened to positive reviews.
+He plays the role of Major Srinivasan in Anupam Kher’s upcoming directorial Tanvi the Great (2025).